Jbsco/esp-bp/README.md

 This project is a blood pressure analysis system produced for a Digital Signal Processing course, using the LilyGO T-Display-S3 ESP32 board.
 It actuates a small air pump and air valve solenoid via MOSFET drivers and microcontroller control.
 The system features a real-time graph of pressure values displayed on the onboard TFT, as well as compile-time options to include serial debugging and a special "hi-speed" mode which disables the TFT update while logging.

 **Note: This is an academic project and is not intended to replace real medical equipment.
-This is not a professionally developed or built device and should not be used to make any assessment of health or diagnose medical conditions.**
+This is not a professionally developed or built device and should not be used to make any assessment of health or otherwise be used to diagnose medical conditions.**

 ---